chimay/wheel/README.md

 - Easy navigation
   + On demand loading of files
   + Switch to matching tab & window if available
-  + Next/Previous location, circle or torus
+  + Next / Previous location, circle or torus
   + Choose file, group or category in special buffer
     * Filter candidates
     * Folds matching wheel tree structure